-- 1. Turn on the computer and watch the monitor screen. - 2.
-When the message Press F1 for Configuration/Setup appears, press F1.
+- 1. Turn on the computer. - 2.
+When the prompt Press F1 for Configuration/Setup appears, press F1.
 If you have set a supervisor password, you are prompted to type the password. - 3.
 Select Devices and I/O Ports. - 4.
 Scroll down and select SATA RAID Enable. - 5.
 Select Enabled. - 6.
-Press Esc; then, select Yes to save your changes.
+Press Esc; then, select Yes to save the changes.

 Using the Serial ATA HostRAID feature: The instructions in this section are for using the Array Configuration Utility program to access and perform an initial RAID level-1 configuration.
-If you install a different type of RAID adapter in your computer, use the configuration method described in the instructions that come with that adapter to view or change settings for the attached devices.
+If you install a different type of RAID adapter in the computer, use the configuration method described in the instructions that come with that adapter to view or change settings for the attached devices.